RoboBears5611/Ftc2019RoverRuckus/TeamCode/team3543/readme.md

             by an OpMode to provide some stand-alone capability.

-Once you are familiar with the range of samples available, you can choose one to be the basis for your own robot.
+Once you are familiar with the range of samples available, you can choose one to be the basis for your own robot5611.
 In all cases, the desired sample(s) needs to be copied into your TeamCode module to be used.

 This is done inside Android Studio directly, using the following steps: